ajy720/Snapdrone-GCS/README.md

 4. Open DJIWindowsSDKSample.sln in Windows-SDK\Sample Code

+5. Add package - Find in NuGet Package Manager

+   1. SocketIoClientDotNet
+   2. Newtonsoft.Json

-5. Run(If you have some error when you run, follow solutions below)
+6. Run(If you have some error when you run, follow solutions below)

    1. Set minimum version  DJIWindowsSDKSample_x64
       1. right click on DJIWindowsSDKSample_x64